mischah/michael-kuehnel.de/_posts/2018-03-22-helpers-and-tips-for-npm-run-scripts.md

 ### »npm start« and »npm test«

-`npm start` are also lifecycle scripts but aren’t executed automatically.
+These are also lifecycle scripts (but aren’t executed automatically).

 ```json
 {